mlainez/scva-headless/README.md

 > for any purpose, and no support of any kind.
 Verify anything you intend to rely
 > on, especially before using it as a reference for other work.

-Roland's **SOUND Canvas VA** engine without a GUI: a file renderer, a MIDI device, an LV2 and a CLAP plugin.
-Linux, and Windows from 98 SE onwards.
+Roland's **SOUND Canvas VA** engine as a file renderer and a MIDI device for Linux, and Windows from 98 SE onwards.

 You supply the required DLL and other optional files from your own installation.